awsdocs/aws-xray-developer-guide/doc-source/xray-api-configuration.md

 ## Groups<a name="xray-api-configuration-groups"></a>

 You can use the X\-Ray API to manage groups in your account\.
 Groups are a collection of traces that are defined by a filter expression\.
 You can use groups to generate additional service graphs and supply Amazon CloudWatch metrics\.
 See [Getting data from AWS X\-Ray](xray-api-gettingdata.md) for more details about working with service graphs and metrics through the X\-Ray API\.
-For more information about groups, see [Configuring groups in the X\-Ray console](xray-console-groups.md)\.
+For more information about groups, see [Configuring groups](xray-console-groups.md)\.
 For more information about adding and managing tags, see [Tagging X\-Ray sampling rules and groups](xray-tagging.md)\.

 Create a group with `CreateGroup`\.
 Tags are optional\.
 If you choose to add tags, a tag key is required, and tag values are optional\.